 (Note : These tests were done in February 2017).

-For analysing the best keywords – we first checked and made a list of ‘current ranking position of all the organic keywords’ on the client’s website, using the Ahref tool.
+For analyzing the best keywords, we first checked and made a list of rankings of all the organic keywords using the Ahref tool.

 We also created a separate list of ‘low competition keywords’.

 We then combined and recommended the best keywords coming from these two lists to meet the required goals.